 Last month Tūhoe and the Crown decided to suspend pig hunting, deer hunting and possum killing in Te Urewera, but one Te Urewera guardian Maui Te Pou believes there are some from home who are ignorant to the cause of hunting in Te Urewera.

 Te Urewera, covering an area of approximately 2,127 km² over Ngāi Tūhoe.
-Last month the newly formed board between Tūhoe and the Crown suspended pig hunting, deer hunting and possum killing.
+Last month the newly formed between Tūhoe and the Crown suspended pig hunting, deer hunting and possum killing.

 Yesterday two Tūhoe descendants from Te Urewera spoke on Te Tēpu and shared their opinions on this topic.